mching/old_pages/_posts/2016-06-13-Sorting_photo_directories_with_R_and_exiftool.md

 ## ..                     ...   ...
 ```

-Finally we needed to group the folders by year.
+Finally I needed to group the folders by year.
 To do this, I created an empty list then populated it based on the most common year of the photos in each folder.

 ```r